Process Overload

 Also known as: “Illegal” processing, lychee process

 Description: Yeasts and microbes from coffee are selected for their sensory qualities and added to a starter culture mixed into the fermentation process.
-Fnished as a thermalshock, it is technically washed, though the wild, intense flavors do not suggest this at all, creating a sense of distrust among purists.
+Finished as a thermalshock, it is technically washed, though the wild, intense flavors do not suggest this at all, creating a sense of distrust among purists.
+It gained its ‘illegal’ title due to controversy in being accused of fakery, and is pointed to amidst discussions of why use of yeasts are not acceptable.

 Where it’s found: Colombia.
 Notably, Diego Bermudez of Finca Paraiso in Colombia

-Rarity: Common, but not necessarily by the name in the section header up above
+Rarity: Common, but not necessarily by the name in the section header up above, instead something like “double anaerobic thermalshock lychee process”

 Common varietal associations: castillo, gesha